 For people who consistently fail to get enough sleep during the work week, fatigue, bouts of drowsiness, and lethargy are constant companions.
 These are only some of the short-term effects of unpaid sleep debt.
 And oh boy, are there lots of them.

-Being a little sleep during daytime is often normal.
-What makes it problematic is if it affects your performance and in most cases, the basic ability to function.
-While that can be addressed by more sleep, if you are only prioritising your sleep on weekends then you’ll still struggle.
+Having little sleep during the daytime is often normal.
+It becomes problematic if it affects your performance and, in most cases, the basic ability to function.
+While more sleep can address that, if you are only prioritising your sleep on weekends, then you’ll still struggle.

-What makes sleep debt tricky to counter is because of the very nature of sleep itself.
-In order to maintain physical and mental wellness, quality sleep is necessary.
-However, that’s rare nowadays and it’s not hard to see why.
+Sleep debt is tricky to counter because of the very nature of sleep itself.
+To maintain physical and mental wellness, quality sleep is necessary.
+However, that’s rare nowadays, and it’s not hard to see why.

-That is not to say that we can give up on having enough sleep even during weekdays.
-Far from it.
+That is not to say that we can give up on having enough sleep, even during weekdays, far from it.
 We cannot stress enough the importance of having a regular sleep schedule, regardless of how busy you are on weekdays.
-Even on the weekends, you should be only changing your sleep and wake time by maximum one hour to ensure regular, quality sleep.
+Even on the weekends, you should only change your sleep and wake time by a maximum of one hour to ensure regular, quality sleep.

 We understand that you can’t help but sacrifice sleep for other things.
 Work, social events, and unforeseen circumstances happen.
 Sometimes, our time is beyond our control.

-However, you can’t keep on foregoing sufficient and regular bedtime.
-If our bodies are like machines, then sleep is what fuels and recharges us for the next day.
+However, you can’t keep on sacrificing sufficient and regular bedtime.
+If our bodies are like machines, sleep fuels and recharges us for the next day.
 It keeps us aligned and full of energy.

-If you’re having a hard time sleeping, whether because of stress or other reasons, maybe have a look at making some changes to see if your sleep improves.
+If you’re having a hard time sleeping, whether because of stress or other reasons, maybe make some changes to see if your bedtime sessions improve.

 Maybe it’s your mattress getting you down?
-Many mattresses are either too soft or unyielding.
-The Ecosa Mattress is extremely supportive while the memory foam gives the comfort you need.
+Many beds are either too soft or unyielding.
+The Ecosa Mattress is incredibly supportive, while the memory foam gives the comfort you need.

 Rearranging your room to make it cosier and easier to rest in helps too.
 Start by tidying up clutter near your bed or switching curtains to keep excess light from filtering in.

-Showering before bed time can help relieve built-up tension on muscles, the heat of the water relaxing you before sleep.
-Meditating or reading a good book before sleeping is another great way to relax before bedtime.
+Showering before bedtime can help relieve built-up muscle tension, the heat of the water relaxing you before sleep.
+Meditating or reading a good book before sleeping is another excellent way to relax before bedtime.

-Always remember, we are the ones primarily in charge of keeping our bodies healthy.
-If you don’t start taking care of yourself, it’ll lead to serious problems in the future.
-To prevent that from happening, conscious effort is necessary.
+Always remember, we are primarily in charge of keeping our bodies healthy.
+If you don’t start taking care of yourself, it’ll lead to severe problems in the future.
+To prevent that from happening, a conscious effort is necessary.